-Divide the cross-sections of the free jet into parcels corresponding to the positions of the measuring points.
-In the case of a cylindrical free jet, the most convenient division is to make semicircles for each measuring point.
-(Except in the middle of the cross-section, where a circle will be placed).
-Multiply the area of the obtained parcels by the velocity values measured in the points, and then sum these products (partial volume flow rates), which yields the total volume flow rate of the cross-section.
-The thickness of the semicircles is equal to the actual spacing between the measuring points.
-(5-10-15-20 mm).
+Divide the cross-section of the free jet into subsections in accordance with the position of the measuring points.
+In case of a cylindrical free jet, the most convenient division is to define semi-rings around each measuring point.
+(Except in the middle of the crosssection, where a circle will be placed)..
+The thickness of the semi-rings is equal to the actual spacing.
+(5-10-15-20 mm) and the measurement points should be situated on the middle line of the corresponding ones. (see the appendix)